transcriptionpro/wuc-new/_posts/2015-06-18-nik-costodia.md

 published: true
 ---

-Nik Custodio @nik5ter is a Director at FTI Consulting / UX.
-Thoughts of the rawer kind onhttp://nikcustodio.tumblr.com/
+Nik Custodio (@nik5ter) is a Director at FTI Consulting / UX.

 ## Articles by Nik Costodia
 <ul>